Which of the following best describes a key difference between a ... | Study Prep in Pearson+

-Which of the following best describes a key difference between a service company, such as a carpet cleaning business, and a merchandising company?
+Which of the following best describes a key difference between a mutual fund and an index fund?

 A